grafana/authlib/READMEv2.md

 }
 ```

-### Getting Started

-[Provide concise and clear instructions on how to get started with the library, including installation, configuration, and usage examples.]

-### Documentation

-For detailed information and advanced usage, please refer to our comprehensive documentation: [Link to Documentation]

-### Contributing

-We welcome contributions!
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details.